When will the scholarship funds be available?

-Is my child eligible to receive full tuition coverage?
+Is my child eligible to receive a full tuition scholarship?

 |Entry grade in Buffalo public or charter school